Date: March 22, 2019

 Enterprise Fleet Management, which operates one of the nation's largest automotive service departments, is proud to announce that a total of five of its National Service Department (NSD) technicians have received the ASE World Class Technician designation.

 In 2017, Enterprise NSD Customer Support Supervisor Kelley Hatlee was recognized with the award.
-And four NSD employees just appeared on the 2019 slate of honorees: Account Managers Travis Guenzler and Jason Hodge, National Service Supervisor Ryan Egleston, and Service Advisor Amos Eaton.
+And four NSD employees just appeared on the 2019 slate of honorees: Client Strategy Managers Travis Guenzler and Jason Hodge, National Service Supervisor Ryan Egleston, and Service Advisor Amos Eaton.
 Combined, the five honorees bring 126 years of automotive experience to Enterprise Fleet Management.

 World Class Technician